Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Attacks

-Recently, some research \cite{cao2019adversarial,petit2015remote,shin2017illusion,sun2020towards,li2021fooling} show that the LiDAR perception system (LPS) is vulnerable to harmful lasers.
-Sun et al. \cite{sun2020towards} propose the first black-box spoofing attack against LPS.
-They manipulate lasers to simulate occlusion patterns and sparse point clouds far from autonomous cars.
-By thinking about the mechanisms of GNSS and trajectory compensation, Li et al. \cite{li2021fooling} propose a trajectory attack (Fig.\ref{trajectory}), which produces the adversarial signal to spoof the motion correction.
+Besides visual autopilot, some modern autonomous driving systems use LiDAR perception, which is harder to attack with image-level adversarial examples.
+Two main physical attack methods target LiDAR: creating 3D adversarial meshes \cite{tu2020physically, abdelfattah2021towards} and using adversarial lasers to disrupt scanning \cite{sun2020towards, li2021fooling}.
+Tu et al. \cite{tu2020physically} generated adversarial meshes in both white-box and black-box settings by fitting the mesh to vehicle roofs and adjusting vertices to lower detection confidence.
+Abdelfattah et al. \cite{abdelfattah2021towards} created multimodal attacks by rendering 3D meshes into both point clouds and 2D images.
+However, manufacturing precise 3D meshes is challenging, and some adversarial features may be lost when sampled as point clouds.
+Zhu et al. \cite{zhu2021can} proposed a flexible physical attack using drones and reflective surfaces to interfere with LiDAR lasers, which is easier to implement and covert.

-In conclusion, launching adversarial laser is more suitable for attacking LiDAR perception, but mesh has the advantage of implementing multimodal attacks against both LiDAR and visual systems.
+Other studies \cite{cao2019adversarial,petit2015remote,shin2017illusion,sun2020towards,li2021fooling} show LiDAR systems are vulnerable to spoofing lasers that create fake obstacles or hide real ones.
+Sun et al. \cite{sun2020towards} present the first black-box spoofing attack manipulating lasers to generate occlusions far from the vehicle.
+Wang et al. \cite{wang2023adversarial} improved this with polar coordinate perturbations for higher attack success with fewer points.
+Li et al. \cite{li2021fooling} proposed a trajectory spoofing attack (FLAT) that deceives motion correction to cause vehicle deviation.
+Cao et al. \cite{cao2023you} exploited LiDAR sensor transformations and filtering to launch effective attacks on detectors and fusion models.
+Sato et al. \cite{sato2022poster} built optical and electronic interference systems for real-world evaluations, and Jin et al. \cite{jin2023pla} developed a LiDAR transmitter injecting many more spoof points, enhancing attack power.

-\subsubsection{Security surveillance}
+In summary, adversarial lasers are more practical for LiDAR attacks, while 3D meshes allow multimodal attacks affecting both LiDAR and visual systems.

-In order to improve social security, intelligent security monitoring is widely used in scenarios such as crime tracking and illegal behaviour identification.
-Physical adversarial examples can be used by criminals to evade security surveillance, which will cause potential security threats.
+\subsubsection{\textbf{Security surveillance}}

-\textbf{\emph{Person detection}} Person detection is a basic task for security surveillance, such as flow monitoring and criminal tracking.
-Adversarial attacks against person detection systems might be exploited to avoid security checks by the crime.
-Pedestrian detection can be mainly divided into methods based on visible light images and infrared image recognition used to compensate for nighttime and poor lighting conditions.
+To enhance public safety, intelligent security monitoring is extensively employed in scenarios such as crime tracking and identifying illegal behavior.
+However, criminals can use physically adversarial examples to evade security surveillance, posing potential security threats.